woof84/kianravaei/pages/performances.md

     venue: Hoff-Barthelson Music School Music of Our Time Festival
     city_state: Scarsdale, NY
     performers: Westchester Children's Chorus and Hoff-Barthelson Music School String Orchestra
+  - performance_date: 18 MAY 2025
+    performance_title: Variations on &quot;This Land is Your Land&quot; (Version for Solo Piano)
+    venue: Juventas New Music Ensemble
+    city_state: Boylston, MA
+    performers: Julia Scott Carey, piano
+    ignore_string: Variations on &quot;This Land is Your Land&quot;
   - performance_date: 17 MAY 2025
     performance_title: Majnun in the Wilderness
     venue: Rialto Theater
     city_state: Tacoma, WA
     performers: Northwest Sinfonietta; Mei-Ann Chen, conductor
     url: https://nwsinfonietta.org/
+  - performance_date: 17 MAY 2025
+    performance_title: Variations on &quot;This Land is Your Land&quot; (Version for Solo Piano)
+    venue: Juventas New Music Ensemble
+    city_state: Boylston, MA
+    performers: Julia Scott Carey, piano
+    ignore_string: Variations on &quot;This Land is Your Land&quot;
   - performance_date: 4 MAY 2025
     performance_title: The Little Things
     venue: Music at Kohl Mansion